-This Agreement is executed by the Company as of the day of .

-THE J. M. SMUCKER COM PANY

-By: Name: Title:

-herein a The undersigned hereby acknowledges receipt of an executed original of, summarizing key provisions of the Plan, and accepts the award of the ind in the Plan. this Agreement, together with a copy of the prospectus for the Plan, dated Restricted Stock granted hereunder on the terms and conditions set forth
+This Agreement is executed by the Con npany as of the day of THE J. M. SMUC KER COMPANY By: Name: Title: S v S s receipt of an executed original of this Agreement, together with a copy of the nummarizing key provisions of the Plan, and accepts the award of the Restricted litions set forth herein and in the Plan.

-Date: Gran ee: -
+Date: Grantee:

-As a condition to the Grantee's receipt of the Restricted Stock awarded to the Grantee under the terms of the Restricted Stock Agreement between the Grantee and The J. M. Smucker Company, an Ohio corporation (the "Company"), dated as of \\\\\\ (the "Award Agreement"), the Grantee agrees to be subject to the terms and conditions of this Restrictive Covenant Agreement (this "Agreement").
+As a condition to the Grantee's receipt of the Restricted Stock awarded to the Grantee under the terms of the Restricted Stock Agreement between the Grantee and The J. M. Smucker Company, an Ohio corporation (the "Company"), dated as of (the "Award Agreement"), the Grantee agrees to be subject to the terms and conditions of this Restrictive Covenant Agreement (this "Agreement").